Free Dyslexia Screening Resources

 An 11- to 32-item questionnaire from Reading Horizons provides a measure of risk based on a person’s characteristics and difficulties with reading skills.
 The test is suitable for an individual of any age.

 Other Scottish Rite clinics and centers may offer free services, including tutoring, for children with dyslexia.
-Parents in southern states should locate a nearby center with a Scottish Rite Childhood Language Program and contact the location to ask about available services.
-Parents in northern states should locate a nearby Children’s Dyslexia Center.
+Parents in southern states can locate a nearby center with a Scottish Rite Childhood Language Program and contact the location to ask about available services.
+Parents in northern states can locate a nearby Children’s Dyslexia Center.